 “This is a man that actually stalked the attorney for the stalking victim,” McCarthy said

 A Twitter account with Ramos’ name and the handle @EricHartleyFrnd is believed to belong to Ramos, a law enforcement source said.
+It tweeted several times about the paper and Hartley.

 The account had tweeted several times about the paper and Hartley.
 By Friday morning, the account was suspended.